 Give the garden a spruce up, making sure it’s free of weeds and looking attractive, ensure that all of the lighting fixtures are working properly, that all of the little cracks in the walls are patched up and painted over and that the kitchen and bathroom grouting is up to scratch.

 A good de-clutter never goes astray and means there’s less stuff to bring with you to your next house, so win, win!

 Calculate all the costs

 Be sure to work out all costs involved in selling your home and moving to your new one.
 Removalists, stamp duty, settlement fees and anything else need to be calculated to avoid being caught out.
 Click here for handy calculator to work out the full cost of selling your home.

 Getting your home looking its best can take up a lot of your spare time; weekends are now filled with redecorating tasks, gardening and tidying.
 Once listed, your home will need to look sharp for home opens, so this also means upping the cleaning frequency to keep it looking great.
 If your job isn’t very flexible it may be worth taking some leave to get the house prepared for sale.

 Selling your home and moving is one of life’s biggest stresses, so it’s important to focus on your mental wellbeing as well as getting your house sold!
 Keep stress levels low by making time for relaxing activities, exercise and other de-stressors which help everyone remain positive throughout the process.

-Contact Naked Real Estate today to make selling your home as stress-free as it can be.
+Contact Naked Edge Real Estate today to make selling your home as stress-free as it can be.